How to network your way into an IT graduate job

 1. Network with technology employers on campus

 A number of IT employers are involved in on-campus graduate recruitment fairs where they set up a stand or exhibit at the university and meet its students.
-Let’s look at a couple of examples: throughout the year, Accenture visits a number of universities across the country, where it holds informal networking and skills sessions, and FDM Group does similar.
+Let’s look at a couple of examples: throughout the year, Accenture visits a number of universities across the country, where it holds informal networking and skills sessions, and CGI and Sparx does similar.
 You can usually find out about an employer’s activities on its website (some, for example, have an events calendar) and through your university’s careers service.

 Practical tip: If you can research who is exhibiting beforehand, think of some questions to ask specific employers.
 If you can’t, still ask questions that show you are thinking practically about whether to apply, such as ‘what sort of work experience does X company particularly like its graduate applicants to have?’